Joseph-hackathon/Nero/README.md

 * Learning progress becomes **on-chain growth**
 * As the agent evolves, new capabilities are unlocked

-Learning is no longer disposable—it becomes an asset.
+> Learning is no longer disposable it becomes an asset.

 ### 3. Native Integration for Builders